apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             - It is also possible for UDTFs to accept the exact arguments expected, along with their types.
             - UDTFs can instead accept keyword arguments during the function call if needed.
+            - The `eval` method can raise a `SkipRestOfInputTableException` to indicate that the UDTF wants to skip consuming all remaining rows from the current partition of the input table.
+This will cause the UDTF to proceed directly to the `terminate` method.
+            - The `eval` method can raise any other exception to indicate that the UDTF should be aborted entirely.
+This will cause the UDTF to skip the `terminate` method and proceed directly to the `cleanup` method, and then the exception will be propagated to the query processor causing the invoking query to fail.

             Examples
             --------